mhio/charts/gogs/README.md

 [Gogs][] is a painless self-hosted Git service.

-This is for helm3, most of it is the original [incubator/gogs](https://github.com/helm/charts/tree/master/incubator/gogs) chart.
+This is for helm3.
+Most of the chart is original [incubator/gogs](https://github.com/helm/charts/tree/master/incubator/gogs) chart, with bitnami PostgreSQL added.

 ## TL;DR;